 Planning a trip to North Africa is an exciting and infinitely rewarding experience.
 However, there is so much to see and do that deciding on an itinerary can be tricky.
-Adrenalin junkies should consider a trip to the ski slopes of Morocco or to Egypt's underwater reefs.
+Adrenaline junkies should consider a trip to the ski slopes of Morocco or to Egypt's underwater reefs.
 Those with a passion for breathtaking scenery should plan a tour of the Sahara Desert, while history buffs will love Egypt's treasure trove of ancient sights.
 Wherever your adventures take you, try to visit at least one of the following iconic North African destinations.

 01 of 10